arshadings/Quiz-APP-Monolithic/README.md

-# This is a Spring Boot-based quiz application.
+# This is a Spring Boot based quiz application.
+This quiz applicaiton is built using the monolithic architecture.

 ## Functionality
 ### 1. Admin:
-Create questions, options, difficulty level, category (Java, Python, etc.), and correct answers.
+* Create questions, options, difficulty level, category (Java, Python, etc.), and correct answers.
 ### 2. User:
-View question ID, question title, and options.
+* View question ID, question title, and options.
-Submit responses.
+* Submit responses.
-View score based on responses.
+* View score based on responses.

 ## Technical Overview
 ### 1. Services: